-Roughly speaking, about 1,200 Englishmen, including military officers and others, are employed in the Civil Government of 230,000,000 people, and in the partial control of 60.000,000 more.
-In the time of Lord Cornwallis the native agency was notoriously inefficient and corrupt, and his reorganization of the public service entrusted all offices of importance to Europeans.
-The spread of education, and the example and control of British officials, have worked a change in the native civil service which is one of the most satisfactory results of British rule.
-With the growth of their efficiency and probity the natives of the country have been given an ever-increasing share in the task of government, and they now fill by far the greater number of the executive, magisterial and judicial posts.1
+In the time of Lord Cornwallis the Indian agency was notoriously inefficient and corrupt, and his reorganisation of the public service entrusted all offices of importance to Europeans.
+The spread of education and the example and control of British officials, have worked a change in the native civil service which is one of the most satisfactory results of British rule.
+With increasing efficiency the natives of the country have been given an increasing share in the task of government and they now fill the greater number of the subordinate executive, magisterial and judicial posts.
+1

-Sir John Strachey writing in 1903, observes: "Excluding 864 civil charges ordinarily held by members of the Indian Civil Service, and excluding also all posts of minor importance, nearly all of which are held by natives, there are about 3,700 persons holding offices in the superior branches of the executive and judicial services, and among them there are only about 100 Europeans...
-Native officers manage by far the greater part of the business connected with all branches of revenue and with the multifarious interests in land.
+Sir John Strachev, writing in 1903, observes: "Excluding 864 civil charges ordinarily held by members of the Indian Civil Service, and excluding also all posts of minor importance, nearly all of which are held by natives, there are about 3,700 persons holding offices in the superior branches of the executive and judicial services, and among them there are only about 100 Europeans...
+Native officers manage by far the greater part of the business connected with all branches of revenue and with the multifarious interest in land.
 Natives dispose of the greater part of the magisterial work.
 The duties of the civil courts throughout India, excepting the courts of appeal, are almost entirely entrusted to native judges.
-Native judges sit on the Bench in each of the High Courts......With possibly the exception of England, there is no country in Europe in which judicial and executive officers receive salaries equal to those given in the (superior) Native Civil Service of India."
+Native judges sit on the Bench in each of the High Courts .....
+With possibly the exception of England, there is no country in Europe in which judicial and executive officers receive salaries equal to those given in the (superior) Native Civil Service of India."2

-1 Imperial Gazetteer of India.
-Vol. IV, p.
+&lt;sup>1 Imperial Gazetteer of India, Vol. IV, p.
 42.